Hotmoka/hotmoka/tutorial/Takamaka.md

-`ExternallyOwnedAccount`s have a private field `nonce` that can be accessed through their public `@View` method `nonce()`: it yields a `BigInteger` that specifies the next nonce to use for the next transaction having that account as caller and is automatically increased after each such transaction.
+`ExternallyOwnedAccount`s have a private field `nonce` that can be accessed through their public `@View` method `nonce()`: it yields a `BigInteger` that specifies the next nonce to use for the next transaction having that account as caller.
+This nonce gets automatically increased after each such transaction.
 Moreover, `ExternallyOwnedAccounts` hold their public key in their private `publicKey` field, that cannot be accessed programmatically.
 It is the key used to verify the signature of the transactions